 “I had always been a dedicated and focused student,” Augustin said.
 “My coach at Union County was always keen on me picking the right school to transfer to afterwards.
 One of my offers was to Holy Family University, and after discussing the school, academics, and my role on the team, I was certain I would transfer here.”

-Though most of his family lives in the U.S., his parents still reside in St. Lucia.
-Augustin joins his grandmother, an older brother, and an older sister in the United States.
-With the support of his family, the culture shock hasn’t been too dramatic, though Augustin admits it can be tough to be away from your parents and the laid-back island life.
+Though most of his family lives in the United States, his parents still reside in St. Lucia.
+With the support of his extended family, the culture shock hasn’t been too dramatic, though Augustin admits it can be difficult to be away from your parents and the laid-back island life.

 “It has been a little challenging being away from my home, especially not being able to see my parents as much as I’d like, but that is part of the college experience,” Augustin said.